 Parents, the child’s school district, or another acute care facility where the child is currently receiving services can make a referral to our program.
 To start the process, we encourage you to contact us and speak to one of our admissions coordinators who can begin collecting the documents that are required for admission to our various programs.
 Our helpful admissions staff are here to help answer any questions you may have about our referral process and the varying admissions criteria for all of our programs.

-We will work with you to conduct a telephone assessment, and review all pertinent history and information with the treatment team to decide if Millcreek is a proper placement for an important child or adolescent in your life.
+We will work with you to conduct a telephone assessment, and review all pertinent history and information with the treatment team to decide if Millcreek is a proper place for an important child or adolescent in your life.
 At Millcreek, we know that seeing a child you care about struggle emotionally, mentally, or behaviorally can be a challenging process.
 But we are here to help you navigate the admissions process with ease so that we can work together to connect you and your child, student, or client with the life-changing services that can lead to a better tomorrow.